-3.3 Circuit Breakers and AC Power Indicators
+3.3 Circuit Breaker and AC Power Indicators

-Circuit breakers are located on the left side of the rear of the system and expander cabinets, just above the blower assembly.
-Circuit breakers can be secured in the off position with a lock.
+The circuit breaker is located on the left side of the rear of the system cabinet, just above the blower assembly.
+The circuit breaker can be secured in the off position with a lock.